Chengzhi-Ye/Robust-DOA-Estimation-for-Movable-Antenna-Arrays-With-Partial-Gain-and-Phase-Errors-MATLAB-code/README.md

 This repository contains the official demo code for the paper **"Robust DOA Estimation for Movable Antenna Arrays With Partial Gain and Phase Errors,"** authored by Chengzhi Ye.

+## 📖 Abstract
+In this letter, we investigate the direction-of-arrival (DOA) estimation problem for wireless sensing systems with movable antenna (MA) arrays.
+To achieve high DOA estimation accuracy in the presence of partial gain and phase errors (GPE) induced by calibration imperfections, we propose a two-stage multiple signal classification (MUSIC)-based self-calibrated DOA estimation method, which jointly estimates and compensates for the GPE.
+In the first stage, we utilize the optimized MA array configurations to build rotation-invariant signal subspaces, converting the GPE estimation into a constrained least-squares problem.
+This problem is then solved via the Lagrange multiplier technique, yielding a closed-form expression for GPE estimation.
+In the second stage, we derive the denoised covariance matrix, followed by GPE compensation utilizing the estimated GPE, and subsequently perform the DOA estimation via the MUSIC method.
+Simulation results demonstrate the superior DOA estimation performance of the proposed self-calibrated method for MA arrays as compared to the existing approaches.

 ## 🔗 Paper Link
 The full manuscript can be accessed on IEEE Xplore at:
 [https://ieeexplore.ieee.org/document/11235488/](https://ieeexplore.ieee.org/document/11235488/)